H-Edward/Discord-Go-Music-Bot/README.md

 To kill the bot safely, you can press `Ctrl+C` in the terminal where the bot is running.

-*Updating the bot can be achieved by running*
+*Updating the bot can be achieved by running:*

 ```bash
 git pull